JadeOfMaar/RationalResources/Extras/RationalResourcesAluminium/README.md

 # Rational Resources Aluminium
-This modlet enables the Aluminium tank type in propellant tanks empowered by RR's TankSwitchForSquad.
+This modlet enables the Aluminium tank type in propellant tanks empowered by `RationalResourcesSquad`.
 It is also the trigger for any non-Kerbalism converter processes that involve EL's Metal resource to involve CRP Aluminium instead.
 This also triggers RR's demo hybrid SRBs to use Aluminium and not Metal resource.